Borjis131/docker-open5gs/README.md

 [Open5GS](https://github.com/open5gs/open5gs) 5G Core Network Functions images ready for Docker.

-This repository contains the Dockerfiles and docker compose files used to deploy a configurable 5G Core.
+This repository contains the Dockerfiles, Docker Compose files and Helm charts to deploy a configurable 5G Core.

 The repository uses the same release version tags as Open5GS, so to use an specific Open5GS version just select the appropiate tag.